 Section 2.
 Name changes: Employees may change their professional byline to align with a reasonable name change.
 An employee who changes their name may change their byline prospectively.
-The Company and the journalist will work together to make changes to bylines, including on any material previously published on idahostatesman.com and all other online McClatchy products to the extent practicable.
+The Company and the journalist will work together to make changes to bylines, including on any material previously published on online McClatchy products to the extent practicable.